Rajalakshmi-Nagarajan-18/sh-restaurant/README.md

-Spicy Hut Restaurant developed usinf HTML and CSS only.
+Spicy Hut Restaurant developed using HTML and CSS only.
 Its a basic design to develop